 Throwing a baby shower can get expensive, despite the gifts of advice, diapers, and other supplies that most guests will give.
-Cutting out the cost of renting a space can be a huge help (though you’ll still have to worry about providing lunch or hors d’oeuvres and decorate the space).
+Cutting out the cost of renting a space can be a huge help (though you’ll still have to provide lunch or hors d’oeuvres and decorate the space).

 What a Baby Shower Costs

 When hosting a baby shower, the venue is important.
 You want to make sure you have a place with enough space for all of your guests.

-There will likely be a rental fee and you will have to schedule your party with the church ahead of time, but this tends to be a more affordable option.
-Plus, you’ll know the rental fee you pay is going to your own congregation, a worthwhile cause.
+There will likely be a rental fee and you’ll have to schedule your party with the church ahead of time, but this tends to be a more affordable option than other event venues.

 If you live in an apartment or your house just isn’t big enough to accommodate your guests, ask a friend or family member if the party could be hosted at their house.
 If the weather is nice, you could even have the event in someone’s backyard.

 If you want to use specific areas of the park, such as pavilions, then you may need to pay a fee.
 Your best bet is to call the responsible authorities, like your city or town’s park district, to find out what the park counts as a special event and how much it would cost to host your baby shower there.

 Other Ways to Save

-It’s difficult to find affordable venues, but we’ve brainstormed some other ways you can save money on your baby shower.
+It can be difficult to find affordable venues, but we’ve brainstormed some other ways you can save money on your baby shower.

 Potlucks can be an ingenious way to reduce your personal food or catering costs if you’ve got friends and family who like to cook.
 Coordinate with your guests on who will bring what, and you’ll save a lot of money on food.

-You can create a Facebook event or send e-mails.
-There are lots of e-vite services these days, like evite.com, many of which are free.
+You can create a Facebook event or send emails.
+There are also lots of e-vite services available, such as evite.com, many of which are free.